vboyev-MSFT/defender-docs/defender-endpoint/api/get-assessment-secure-config.md

 ### 2.5 Properties

 > [!NOTE]
-> - The files are gzip compressed & in multiline json format.
+> - The files are GZIP compressed & in multiline JSON format.
 > - The download URLs are only valid for 1 hour; otherwise you can use the parameter.
 > - For maximum download speed of your data, you can make sure you are downloading from the same Azure region in which your data resides.